SpaceYoshi/Robotic-Arm/README.md

 # Robotic-Arm
-Assignment for my university course 2D Computer Graphics, created using the Java2D and dyn4j libraries.
+Assignment for my university course 2D Computer Graphics, created using JavaFX, Java2D and the dyn4j library.